CANITEY/obsidian/5 - Main Notes/Passive subdomain enumeration.md

 `echo domain | assetfinder --subs-only`

 ## The Harvester
-This tool is a little
+This tool is a little general
 ### Installation
 ```
 yay -S theHarvester-git
 ```
 ### Commands
+`theHarvester -d cisco.com -b all`
 # References
 [[Recon by Omar Abu-Zekri]]